PC6060 - Cognition and Emotion (2020/21)

 |Total study hours||150|

-The module aims for students to understand philosophical, behaviourist and cognitive theories of emotion.
+The module aims for students to understand philosophical, behaviourist and cognitive theories of emotion in their historical and cultural contexts.
 In addition, students will understand how normal and disordered theories of emotion might be combined to a common framework, capable of explaining both normal and disordered emotions.
 Additionally, students will build on previous critical reading skills and discussion: some sessions will require prior reading of research papers and discussion of these in class time.
 This will encourage active participation from students, which is useful experience for the workplace, following graduation.

 Prior learning requirements

 Philosophical theories of emotion, behaviourist theories of emotion, development of a cognitive account of emotion, cognitive theories of emotion, cognitive theories of emotional disorder, SPAARS model, Mood and Memory, fear, sadness, anger, disgust and happiness.
 A student discussion session on the development of emotion theory will also take place.

 Balance of independent study and scheduled teaching activity